-A dependent member will continue to be a member until the end of the premium period in which he or she ceases to be your dependent member due to divorce or if a child ceases to be an eligible child.
+A Dependent Member will continue to be a Member until the end of the premium period in which he or she ceases to be your Dependent Member.
+For eligible children, the Exchange will send a termination letter with an Effective Date the last day of the dependent's 26th birth month.
+A Member will not cease to be a dependent Eligible Child solely beyond the 26th birthday if the Eligible Child is and continues to be both:

-We must receive notification within 90 days of the date a dependent member ceases to be an eligible dependent member.
-If notice is received by us more than 90 days from this date, any unearned premium will be credited only from the first day of the contract/calendar month in which we receive the notice.

-A member will not cease to be a dependent eligible child solely beyond the 26th birthday if the eligible child is and continues to be both:

-- 1. Incapable of self-sustaining employment by reason of developmental disability or physical handicap, and; - 2.
-Chiefly dependent on you for support and maintenance.
+- 1. Incapable of self-sustaining employment by reason of developmental disability or physical handicap; and - 2.
+Chiefly dependent on the primary Member for support and maintenance.

 Enrollment for such a dependent may be continued for the duration of such incapacity and dependence, provided enrollment does not terminate for any other reason.
-Proof of incapacity and dependence, such as a statement from the member's provider, and proof of financial dependency must be furnished to us upon request, but not more frequently than annually after the two (2) year period following the dependent's attainment of the limiting age.
+Proof of incapacity and dependence, such as a statement from the Member's Provider, and proof of financial dependency must be furnished to us upon request, but not more frequently than annually after the two (2) year period following the dependent's attainment of the limiting age.
+For additional information on continuing an Eligible Child's coverage beyond their 26th birthday please contact the Exchange.